JoeUIUX/SATS/beautify frontend/README.md

 - Check that REACT_APP_BACKEND_URL is set correctly
 - Look for network errors in browser console
 - Ensure backend CORS settings allow requests from frontend

+### Test Execution Issues
+If tests aren't running properly:
+- Check MCC connection in the server window
+- Verify the socket connection is established
+- Look for errors in the test console output
+- Ensure proper options are selected for the components being tested

 ---